2010 Northumbria Police manhunt: Letter, sightings and appeals

 On 5 July, fearful of more shootings by Moat, police mounted a raid with armed officers, dogs and a helicopter on a house in North Kenton, and also detained a man from Sunderland, although neither action found Moat.

 Northumbria Police confirmed they had received a 49-page letter, originally given by Moat to a friend late on 3 July, warning that they were "gonna pay for what they've done".
-The letter also stated that "The public need not fear me but the police should as I won't stop till I'm dead".
+The letter also stated that "The public need not fear me but the police should as I won't stop till I'm dead."
 In the letter, he stated that his children, freedom, house, then his ex-partner and their daughter, had all been taken from him.
 He admitted that he had issues and was running out of options, he said he was never violent towards his children.

 The police relayed a message to Moat from Stobbart through the media which urged him not to continue if he still loved her and their child.
 Stobbart then admitted she had lied to him about seeing a police officer, because she was frightened.
-Sam Stobbart's half-sister, Kelly Stobbart, 27, reported that he had updated his Facebook status with a "hit list" which included her and other family members.
+Sam Stobbart's half-sister reported that Moat had updated his Facebook status with a "hit list" which included her and other family members.
 "He's said he will take out any police that get in his way".

 At a press conference on the evening of 5 July, police revealed that they believed Moat had kidnapped two men at the time of the shootings.
 They also requested this information be subject to a media blackout.
 Around 10:50 pm, a fish and chip shop at Seaton Delaval was the scene of an armed robbery by a man resembling Moat.
 In a press conference on the morning of 6 July, the police said they believed they had been dealing with a "complex, fast-moving hostage situation".